MarkCBell/curver/docs/source/start.rst

 	assert(not c.fills_with(a))  # Even c \cup a does not fill. assert((h**4)(c).fills_with(a))  # But h^4(c) \cup a does.

+	# Higher order functions on mapping classes.
 	assert(h != h.inverse() and h != h**2)
 	assert(h.inverse() == h**-1)
 	assert(h.order() == 0)  # Since this has infinite order.

+	# Build new mapping classes:
 	twist = c.encode_twist()
 	halftwist = a.encode_halftwist()
 	assert(twist == halftwist**2)